Searching for details:

 The processing sequence

-Launcher stages are delivered via a rear receiving dock, and vehicle assembly is performed inside the integration building's air conditioned main bay.
+Launcher stages are delivered to the assembly building via a rear receiving dock, and vehicle assembly is performed inside the integration building's air conditioned main bay.
 The launcher's assembly is handled horizontally, following the same proven procedures used for Soyuz vehicles at the Baikonur Cosmodrome in Kazakhstan and Plesetsk Cosmodrome in Russia.

 Completed Soyuz vehicles depart the building on a transporter/erector rail car, which is rolled out to the launch pad for erection, payload integration, final checkout and launch.